ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 Compliant contracts MUST additionally emit non-fungible ApprovalForAll, Approval or Transfer on approval for all, approval, and transfer in non-fungible representation.

-Note that the events portion of the interface draws from existing ERC-721 and ERC-20 standards but is not fully backwards compatible.
+Note that this interface draws from existing [ERC-721](./erc-721.md) and [ERC-20](./erc-20.md) standards, but is not fully backwards compatible with either.

 ```solidity
 interface IERCXXXX is IERC165 {